 Priority areas for post-fire restoration are generally those showing slow plant recovery and high risk of erosion and runoff after fire (Vallejo et al., 2012).
 The rate of vegetation recovery after a fire varies among forest types and depends on the presence and abundance of fire-adapted plant regeneration strategies in the system (Vallejo et al., 2012).
 Generally, a variety of fire-adapted plant characteristics coexist within a forest type, but the recovery of vegetation communities is often assessed based on the response of the most readily identifiable vegetation or the species dominating the overstory (Nolan et al., 2021).
 In this study, our focus is directed towards analyzing the factors driving the capacity of overstory species to recover or survive after a fire.
-To accomplish this, we utilized the BROT 2.0 database developed by Tavşanoğlu & Pausas (2018), firerelated traits (e.g., fire-stimulated flowering, ability to resprout after fire, heatstimulated germination, seedling emergence after fire, fire-related chemical cues, thick bark, canopy seed bank) were compiled for the preliminary selected dominant species (Appendices: Table 3).
+To accomplish this, we utilized the BROT 2.0 database developed by Tavşanoğlu & Pausas (2018), fire-related traits (e.g., fire-stimulated flowering, ability to resprout after fire, heat-stimulated germination, seedling emergence after fire, fire-related chemical cues, thick bark, canopy seed bank) were compiled for the preliminary selected dominant species (Appendices: Table 3).
 However, for certain species, fire-related trait data was not available in the BROT 2.0 database.
 In such instances, we searched for their post-fire regeneration strategies in scientific articles using the species name and "post-fire regeneration" as keywords.
-The species that lacked data in both the BROT 2.0 database and the ISI Web of Knowledge were removed from the list and not considered for the literature review.
+A total of 22 species lacking data in both the BROT 2.0 database, and the ISI Web of Knowledge were removed from the list and not considered for the literature review.
+In the event that a post-fire strategy is needed in a particular LL, an expert panel should be established within the LL to assess its post-fire strategy.